logzio/logzio_aws_serverless/python3/amplify/README.md

 ```

 * Replace `AWS_REGION` with the AWS region of your Amplify App (e.g.,us-west-2).
-XXX66029XXXX with your AWS Account Id
+* Replace `XXX66029XXXX` with your AWS Account ID.
 XXXXdn0mprXXXX with the AWS Amplify App Id

 #### 6. Check Logz.io for your logs